 I’ve gotten into the habit of whisking together vinaigrettes to go with whatever salad I’m making, and I’ve included a super basic one in this recipe.
 But again, this is a leftovers dish, so if you’re putting this together on a weeknight after a crazy day and don’t want to deal with making your own, feel free to use your favorite bottled vinaigrette.
 My favorite bottled dressing is Wishbone Italian, and I have no problem giving this lunch an extra drizzle of that for added zip!
 Since this is a tangy vs. creamy salad, I wouldn’t recommend using ranch or blue cheese dressings, but if that’s all you have on hand, use it.
 It definitely won’t detract from the flavor.

-Stuffed Tomatoes with Herbed Chicken & Orzo Salad (makes 3-4 servings; average cost per serving: $1.85)
+Details Recipe Information - Stuffed Tomatoes with Herbed Chicken & Orzo Salad

-2. In a separate bowl, combine the orzo, cubed chicken, chopped herbs & scallions and mix well.
+In a separate bowl, combine the orzo, cubed chicken, chopped herbs & scallions, and mix well.
 Pour the dressing over the salad and toss until well combined.
 Cover and refrigerate for about 10-15 minutes, to allow the flavors to meld together.

 In the meantime, slice off the top of each tomato (about 1″-1.5″ should suffice).
 Using a spoon, carefully scoop out the flesh, seed pockets, and juice, making sure not to break the sides of the tomato.
 (If the tomato innards are being uncooperative, feel free to use a knife to help you loosen it out.
 Just be careful not to cut through the sides.)
 Spoon generous amounts of the chicken & orzo salad into each tomato, top with extra chopped cilantro or basil, and enjoy!